-In addition to being designed to attract and retain effective management, our compensation program also has a strong relationship between pay and performance.
+In addition to being designed to attract and retain effective management, our compensation program also has a strong relationship between pay and performance and our compensation programs evolve and are adjusted over time to support the Company's goals and short and long-term objectives.
+The following chart illustrates how incentive payments (both short- and long-term) track with the Company's net income performance.

 Performance-based annual and long-term incentive compensation represents a significant portion of the Named Executive Officers' compensation package.

-Historically, the annual incentive plan was tied to Return on Capital Employed ("ROCE") for the S&P 500.
-There was no annual incentive benefit paid for performance in 2008 and 2009.
-For 2010, the primary annual incentive plan was again tied to a target payout based on the average ROCE for the S&P 500 with a secondary lower level incentive opportunity based on cash flow improvement over the 2010 forecast.
-While no payout was earned on ROCE, there was a benefit earned under the cash flow improvement component of the plan for 2010.
-However, the cash flow incentive opportunity represented only 45% of the regular annual incentive opportunity.
+Historically, the annual incentive plan was tied to ROCE for the S&P 500.
+There was no annual incentive benefit paid for performance in 2008 and 2009 due to the severe recessionary environment and its effect on the Company's financial results.
+For 2010, the primary annual incentive plan was again tied to ROCE for the S&P 500 but cash flow improvement over the 2010 forecast was added as a second measure.
+While no payout was earned on ROCE in 2010, there was a benefit earned under the cash flow improvement component of the plan.
+For 2011, the annual incentive plan benefit was based on 2011 cash flow improvement over 2010 and ROCE.
+The target cash flow improvement for 2011 was exceeded resulting in a payout under the cash flow component; however, the threshold payout under the ROCE component was not attained.
+The resulting payment was below target incentive levels.

-The 2010-2012 long-term incentive compensation plan is based on Earnings per Share ("EPS") growth with targeted payout of 8% compounded annual growth over a \$2 EPS baseline and ROCE with a target payout based on the average ROCE of the S&P 500.
-There have been no recent payouts under the long-term plans because of the continuing effects of the recent unprecedented recession and its affect on the Company's financial results.
-There was no payout earned under the 2007-2009 and 2008-2010 long-term incentive compensation plans and there is no benefit currently accrued under the 2009-2011 or 2010-2012 plans.
+The 2011-2013 long-term incentive compensation plan is based equally on ROCE and TSR relative to a peer group.
+TSR replaced EPS and was added to incorporate a relative metric into the long-term plan that reflects the cyclicality of the Company's industry.
+The Committee believes that this more directly aligns the plan with shareholder value creation.
+Prior long-term incentive compensation plans were based on EPS growth and ROCE.
+There have been no recent payouts under the long-term plans because of the continuing effects of the recent unprecedented recession and its effect on the Company's financial results.
+There was no payout earned under the 2007-2009, 2008-2010 and 2009-2011 long-term incentive compensation plans and there is no benefit currently accrued under the 2010-2012 or 2011-2013 plans.